Why Winning Trades Never Feel as Good as Losing Trades Hurt

 This happens for several reasons:

 Your reference point is always the purchase price.
 The moment you buy at $50, that becomes your mental benchmark.
-Everything above $50 isn’t really “winning”—it’s “not losing yet.”
+Everything above $50 isn’t really “winning”, it’s “not losing yet.”
 The gain feels fragile, temporary, like it could evaporate at any moment.
 You haven’t secured a reward; you’ve just avoided a loss so far.

-You face regret from every decision.
-When you’re holding a winner, you’re stuck.
-Sell now and it might keep going up—you’ll regret selling too early.
-Hold longer and it might fall—you’ll regret not taking profits.
 Either way, the resolution mainly brings relief at avoiding one type of regret, not happiness about what you chose.

 How This Shapes Trading Behavior